Get the Most Up-to-Date Answers During This Unprecedented Time

 - Can I still visit the campus?

-- I have already confirmed my Summer semester enrollment.
-Will summer orientation or semester dates change?
+- I have already confirmed my Fall (August) Semester enrollment.
+Will orientation or semester dates change?

 - While I can’t visit the campus, can I still talk to a professor or advisor about some questions I have about my intended major?